Choledocholithiasis and Cholangitis

 In developed countries, > 85% of common duct stones are secondary; affected patients have additional stones located in the gallbladder.
 Up to 10% of patients with symptomatic gallstones also have associated common bile duct stones.
 After cholecystectomy, brown pigment stones may result from stasis (eg, due to a postoperative stricture) and the subsequent infection.
 The proportion of ductal stones that are pigmented increases with time after cholecystectomy.

 Bile duct stones may pass into the duodenum asymptomatically.
 Biliary colic occurs when the ducts become partially obstructed.
 More complete obstruction causes duct dilation, jaundice, and, eventually, cholangitis (a bacterial infection).
 Stones that obstruct the ampulla of Vater can cause gallstone pancreatitis.
-Some patients (usually the elderly) present with biliary obstruction due to stones that have caused no symptoms previously.
+Some patients (usually those who are older) present with biliary obstruction due to stones that have caused no symptoms previously.

 In acute cholangitis, bile duct obstruction allows bacteria to ascend from the duodenum.
-Most (85%) cases result from common bile duct stones, but bile duct obstruction can result from tumors or other conditions ( Causes of Bile Duct Obstruction).
-Common infecting organisms include gram-negative bacteria (eg, Escherichia coli , Klebsiella sp, Enterobacter sp); less common are gram-positive bacteria (eg, Enterococcus sp) and mixed anaerobes (eg, Bacteroides sp, Clostridia sp).
+Most (85%) cases result from common bile duct stones, but bile duct obstruction can result from tumors or other conditions (see table Causes of Bile Duct Obstruction).
+Common infecting organisms include gram-negative bacteria (eg, Escherichia coli, Klebsiella species, Enterobacter species); less common are gram-positive bacteria (eg, Enterococcus species) and mixed anaerobes (eg, Bacteroides species, Clostridia species).
 Symptoms include abdominal pain, jaundice, and fever or chills (Charcot triad).
-The abdomen is tender, and often the liver is tender and enlarged (often containing abscesses).
-Confusion and hypotension predict about a 50% mortality rate and high morbidity.
+The abdomen is tender, and often the liver is tender and enlarged (possibly containing abscesses).
+Confusion and hypotension, abdominal pain, jaundice, and fever or chills (Reynolds' pentad) predict about a 50% mortality rate and high morbidity.